A-Joint Assembly Methods

 ----------

 This is a sample of some of the methods I've used over the years.
 There are others but I don't have pictures of them.
 Yet.
-The surprising thing is that all of these methods work well if they are done accurately & you don't get sloppy.
+All of these methods work well if they are done accurately & you don't get sloppy.
 A little extra time spent keeping everything "tight" pays off when the cue spins straight & hits solid.
-For example, after assembly, I rarely see a cue with more than .003" or .004" runout at the A joint.
+After assembly, you should never see more than .003" or .004" runout at the A joint.
 That's a good indication that the job was done correctly.
-See HERE for a short video showing the runout in the cue shown above.
+See THIS VIDEO as I check the runout in one of the cues shown above.

 Home